Credit Information in Earnings Calls: Channels

 We see that the information interaction term $\beta_{cs\times md}$ is insignificant for the Flesch-Kincaid grade and for analyst dispersion, though both terms are negative suggesting that higher analyst disagreement and higher Flesch-Kincaid scores increase the impact of credit score for future PVLGD changes.
 The insignificance of the Flesch-Kincaid interaction may be due to the fact that Flesch-Kincaid-type measures are poor representations of readability, as Loughran and McDonald (2020) argue.

-However, the credit score-information interaction terms are significantly negative for the number of analysts ($-0.041$ at the 5\% level) and for transcript length ($-0.040$ at the 1\% level).
+However, the credit score-information interaction terms are significantly negative for the number of analysts ($-0.026$) and for transcript length ($-0.033$), both are significant at the 1\% level.
 These effects are economically large.
-For example, if the transcript length of an earnings call is in the top decile -- so $MD_{i,t}\approx 4.5$ since it is demeaned -- the effect of credit score on future PVLGD changes equal $\beta_{cs}+\beta_{cs\times md} MD_{i,t} = -0.301-0.040\times 4.5=-0.481$, which is 60\% larger than the average effect $\beta_{cs} = -0.301$.
+For example, if the transcript length of an earnings call is in the top decile -- so $MD_{i,t}\approx 4.5$ since it is demeaned -- the effect of credit score on future PVLGD changes equals $\beta_{cs}+\beta_{cs\times md} MD_{i,t} = -0.204-0.033\times 4.5=-0.352$, which is 72\% larger than the average effect $\beta_{cs} = -0.204$.
 The number of analysts has a similarly large impact on the forecasting power of credit score.

 These results support the constrained information hypothesis for the forecastability of PVLGD by credit scores.
 They show that the market may not fully incorporate credit-relevant information from the earnings calls of firms where the call is long (and thus difficult to fully digest) or where the firm's business is very complex (as proxied by analyst coverage).
 Thus, automated measures of the credit impact of earnings calls help address the capacity constraint faced by investors and may be of great practical value.
 Our information constraint result is most closely related to the underreaction mechanism in You and Zhang (2009) and Cohen, Malloy, and Nguyen (2020), who provide evidence that stock investors are inattentive to the language in firms' 10-K filings.
-Other related papers document a stock price underreaction to the information content of news (Tetlock, Saar-Tsechansky, and Macskassy, 2008; Heston and Sinha, 2017; Ke, Kelly, and Xiu, 2021; Glasserman, Li, and Mamaysky, 2022).
+Other related papers document stock price underreaction to the information content of news (Tetlock, Saar-Tsechansky, and Macskassy, 2008; Heston and Sinha, 2017; Ke, Kelly, and Xiu, 2021; Glasserman, Li, and Mamaysky, 2022).

 Overall, our results suggest that the rational delayed response of fixed-maturity CDS spreads to public news plays a role in explaining why credit scores forecast future PLVGD changes.
 However, the evidence also points to informationally constrained investors who do not respond to the totality of credit-relevant information in earnings calls.
 Under the rational delayed response hypothesis, the information in credit scores should not lead to profitable trading strategies because, controlling for other firm characteristics, the risk-reward embedded in CDSs with far-from-zero and close-to-zero credit scores should be the same.
 However, under the informationally constrained investor hypothesis, knowing credit scores should lead to profitable trading strategies because this information has not yet been fully reflected in market prices.
 To better understand the economic magnitude of -- and the underlying mechanism behind -- our findings, we next turn our attention to an out-of-sample analysis of PVLGD predictability by credit scores.